-The Bronx Defenders provides innovative, holistic, and client-centered services to indigent people of the Bronx, which include criminal defense, family defense, civil legal services, social work support and advocacy.
-Our staff of over 250 represents 35,000 individuals each year and reaches hundreds more through outreach programs and community legal education.
-In the Bronx and beyond, The Bronx Defenders promotes justice in low-income communities by keeping families together.
+The Bronx Defenders provides innovative, holistic, and client-centered services to indigent people of the Bronx, which include criminal defense, family defense, immigration representation, civil legal services, social work support and advocacy.
+Our staff of over 300 represents 35,000 individuals each year and reaches many more through outreach programs and community legal education.

 In September 1997, eight people met in front of a small storefront in the South Bronx to change the way low-income people were represented in the criminal justice system: a small, dedicated group of lawyers, a social worker, an office manager, a part-time investigator and a receptionist.
-Now, 18 years later, clients walking through our doors are met with a staff of over 250 advocates who remain as committed to public defense as ever.
+Now, clients walking through our doors are met with a staff of over 300 advocates who remain as committed to public defense as ever.
 Our office is comprised of criminal defense attorneys, family attorneys, social workers, housing attorneys, employment attorneys, immigration attorneys, benefits specialists, investigators, community organizers, team administrators, civil legal advocates, and parent advocates.

 The Bronx Defenders, like public defenders nationally, has seen how an arrest and criminal charge alone can have a devastating impact on a person’s life.
 In New York State, indicative of the rest of the nation, more than 1 in 3 people arrested are never convicted of any crime or offense, yet they suffer drastic collateral legal consequences and enmeshed penalties as a result of their arrest alone.
 This collateral damage, and the instability that results, can be far more devastating than any of the direct penalties that accompany the criminal conviction, so too can the associated social instability.
 The time has come to use the principles of problem-solving advocacy in public defense.
 The time has come for Holistic Defense.